gitbls/pistrong/README.md

 user with a link to the certificates, and a separate email with the password for the certificate.

-If you want to use `pistrong` without a full InstallPiStrong install, use `InstallPiStrong postconf` which will create:
+If you want to use `pistrong` without a full InstallPiStrong install, use `InstallPiStrong postconf`.

-* `/etc/swanctl/swanctl.conf` strongSwan config file for iOS and Windows roadwarrior use
-* `/etc/swanctl/pistrongdb.json` pistrong CA database
-* `~/.pistrongrc` pistrong config file for frequently-used settings rather than on the command line
-* Copies (in /etc/swanctl) of the just-created files swanctl.piStrongInstall, pistrongdb.piStrongInstall, and .pistrongrc.piStrongInstall

 ## Example commands